 Govan Old Parish Church in Glasgow occupies the site of the settlement of the Strathclyde Britons.
 A stepped earthen mound appears to have served as an assembly mound similar to Tynwald Hill at St John's on the Isle of Man.

 The most ornate carving is featured on the sandstone tomb known as The Govan Sarcophagus which has been associated, though not proven, with St Constantine.
-There are also individual free standing carved crosses and cross slabs.
+There is also individual free-standing carved crosses and cross-slabs.

-During the High Middle Ages, in around the eleventh century, the area was conquered by the kingdom of Alba, becoming part of the new kingdom of Scotland.
-It remained a distinctive area into the twelfth century.
+During the High Middle Ages, around the eleventh century, the area was conquered by the kingdom of Alba, becoming part of the new kingdom of Scotland.
+It remained a distinctive area until the twelfth century.